 Imagine this scenario.
 You install a program.
 You use it for several days and you decide that you don’t want to have it installed on your computer.
 So you open up Windows 10 Apps and Features in the Control panel or you decide to use a 3rd party uninstaller and you attempt to uninstall it.
 Unfortunately, you find out that you can’t remove the software.
-In this article I will explain how to force uninstall a program that won’t uninstall in Windows.
+In this article, I will explain how to force uninstall a program that won’t uninstall in Windows.

-Several events happen during installation of a program.
+Several events happen during the installation of a program.
 By understanding them you will know why sometimes there are problems during their uninstallation:

 - When you install a software product, the files are saved in a specific folder.
 Its’ location most of the time is inside the Program Files folder.

 - Some types of files, such as shared libraries (.dll files), you can find in a folder located inside the Program Files called Common Files.

 - Files such as drivers are copied in

 WINDOWS\SYSTEM32 and WINDOWS\SYSTEM32\driversfolders.